algolia/gatsby-plugin-algolia/README.md

       // Note: by supplying settings, you will overwrite all existing settings on the index },
-    matchFields: ['slug', 'modified'], // Array<String> overrides main match fields, optional },
+    matchFields: ['slug', 'modified'], // Array<String> overrides main match fields, optional
+    fetchFilters: '', // <String> default: for working with only specific records in an index, optional },
 ];